Consumer Medicine Information

 swelling of the ears (a symptom of allergic reaction)

-feeling irritated, aggression, mood changes, abnormal behaviour or thinking, anger, thoughts or attempts of suicide (including
+feeling irritated, mood changes, abnormal behaviour or thinking, anger, excessive

 double vision, dilated pupils, trouble seeing